 The Benefits of Training for a 10K on a Treadmill

 You might think running outdoors is always optimal, but taking your workout to the treadmill comes with some pros you can’t replicate outside.
-For one: You can turn up the incline but for most of our runs, we dont need to be experiencing that stress downhills.
+For one: You can turn up the incline to mimic hills without needing to do any downhills.
 Yes, running downhill can leave you huffing and puffing less than going up, but it can be incredibly tough on your muscles and joints.

 “The treadmill helps you reduce impact forces and can reduce the strain on the body over time, which is especially helpful as athletes age,” says Roche.